Scholarship Coin (SCHO) Trading 0.2% Higher Over Last Week

 - AXIA Coin (AXC) traded down 0.1% against the dollar and now trades at $13.43 or 0.00048094 BTC.

 Scholarship Coin’s launch date was October 5th, 2022.
 Scholarship Coin’s total supply is 13,831,050 coins.
 The official message board for Scholarship Coin is discord.gg/xt28253ca.
 Scholarship Coin’s official Twitter account is @coinscholarship and its Facebook page is accessible here.
-The official website for Scholarship Coin is www.scholarshipcoin.org.
+Scholarship Coin’s official website is www.scholarshipcoin.org.
 The Reddit community for Scholarship Coin is https://reddit.com/r/scholarship_coin and the currency’s Github account can be viewed here.

 Scholarship Coin Coin Trading

-It is usually not currently possible to purchase alternative cryptocurrencies such as Scholarship Coin directly using U.S. dollars.
-Investors seeking to trade Scholarship Coin should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Coinbase or Gemini.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Scholarship Coin using one of the exchanges listed above.
+It is usually not currently possible to buy alternative cryptocurrencies such as Scholarship Coin directly using U.S. dollars.
+Investors seeking to acquire Scholarship Coin should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as GDAX, Coinbase or Gemini.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Scholarship Coin using one of the aforementioned exchanges.

 new TradingView.widget( { “autosize”: true, “symbol”: “SCHOUSD”, “interval”: “D”, “timezone”: “Etc/UTC”, “theme”: “light”, “style”: “1”, “locale”: “en”, “toolbar_bg”: “#f1f3f6”, “enable_publishing”: false, “allow_symbol_change”: true, “container_id”: “tradingview_ca32a”} );